Wednesday, December 31, 2014

 I understand what it means, I know that most people will never visit all of the states in our country, but this is how I was raised so I didn't treat it as a goal.
 As a matter of fact, it just sort of surprised me one day: 'Oh, I guess I just have Alaska to visit and I'll have seen all of the states' kind of thing.

 On my trip this summer with my nieces I visited eight states in a week's period.
+I really wanted to share the love of travel with them like it was shared with me.
 So, this is what I do, this is who I am.

 But let me tell you, the awe I feel when I see something beautiful never, ever changes.
 I cried when I saw the Grand Tetons (and will every time I see them, and have - this was my second time), I cried when I was standing in the Narrows of Zion, and I cried when I saw Denali (also known as Mt.
 McKinley to those outside of Alaska - I prefer its native name).